 Photography is all about light and the afternoon dive offered the chance to photograph some beautiful dappled light scenes.
 It requires a good understanding of how to control the exposure, both of the background and foreground.
 Both Thomas Reef and The Barge offered a beautiful anemone and clownfish perfectly positioned.
 These are classics shots and I take great pride when divers finally nail their own version of Red Sea perfection.

-Too soon we realized the week was over and it was time to rinse our kit and pack our bags.
+Too soon we realized this years Winter Warmer was over.
+It was time to rinse our kit and pack our bags.
 Our home for the week was the trusty Cyclone, with the oh so experienced Adel and Hamada as our dive guides.
 None of us would have been able to enjoy the week nearly as much without their hard work and support on board.
 And I always have to say an extra thanks to the Chef.
 Osama kept us all well fed, morning, noon and night.
 Thanks, guys.
 We will be back soon.

 Join Mario on one of the “Shark Quest Photography “ photo trip to have the opportunity to photograph the majestic hammerheads of the Egyptian offshore reefs and with some luck even mantas and oceanic whitetips.